-The medium consists of Proteose peptone and beef extract which serve as sources for carbon and nitrogen.
+Proteose peptone and Beef Extract serve as sources for carbon and nitrogen.
 Sodium chloride is the osmotic stabilizer.
-Phenol red is the pH indicator, which turns yellow at acidic pH i.e. on fermentation of mannitol.
+Phenol red is the pH indicator, which turns yellow at acidic pH i.e. on fermentation of dextrose.
 Gas formation is seen in Durhams tubes.
 All of the Enterobacteriaceae grow well in this medium.
-In addition to producing a pH colour shift, the production of mixed acids, notably butyric acids, often results in a pungent, foul odour from the culture medium.
+In addition to producing a pH colour shift, the production of mixed acids, notably butyric acids, often results in a pungent, foul odor from the culture medium.